Accommodation

 Unfortunately not, please contact the graduate accommodation office to see what family accommodation options they have available.

 Yes, we have a couple of rooms in the West Wing of which we offer as double occupancy rooms and we also have a Suite of Rooms at Wellington Square available for a couple.
+We also have four 1 bed flats at Castle Mill for couples.

 Bed, mattress, desk, desk chair, wardrobe, chest of drawers (in the West Wing shelving instead), waste bin, notice board, desk lamp and bookcase.

 No these can be ordered via the Accommodation Office who will send you a form to complete early in September.
 Bedding Packs include a pillow and case, a duvet and cover, and a bed sheet.
-The price for a single bed pack is £40, and for a double bed pack is £50.
+The price for a single bed pack is £40, and for a double bed pack is £55.
 It will be left in your room ready for your arrival and charged to your battles account.

 Shared Kitchen & Bathroom Information